microsoft/muzic/deeprapper/README.md

 │       └── config.json
 ```

-Finaly, run the following command to generate:
+Finally, run the following command to generate:
 ```bash
 bash generate_from_pretrain.sh
 ```